It’s that beautiful time when once every four years, the best of the best in international soccer meet up to throw down at the game’s highest level.

 So, if you’re like me and you love soccer and the World Cup, then brush up on some World Cup knowledge here to wax at your soccer mates when you’re at the bar during the next big match.

-The World Cup is held every four years.
-To date, there have been 20 World Cup tournaments, the first of which took place in 1930.
+The World Cup is held every four years, the first of which took place in 1930.

-Uruguay were the hosts for the first ever World Cup in 1930 and they also went on to win the tournament.
+Uruguay was the host of the first-ever World Cup in 1930, and they also went on to win the tournament.

-England have only ever hosted the tournament once in 1966, which was also the only time they ever won the tournament, defeating Germany in a dramatic last-minute 4 – 2 win.
-They think it’s all over, it is now.
+England has only ever hosted the tournament once, in 1966, which was also the only time they ever won the tournament, defeating Germany in a dramatic last-minute 4 – 2 win.
+They think it’s all over; it is now.

 Almost half of the world’s population, that’s 3.2 billion people, tuned in to the 2014 World Cup.